Chimane1987/Hello-world/README.md

 ### Install

-Set-up linters in your local env
+Set up linters in your local env
 Note: The npm package manager is going to create a node_modules directory to install all of your dependencies.
 You shouldn't commit that directory.
 To avoid that, you can create a .gitignore file and add node_modules to it:

 Webhint